Hyperthyroidism

 Too much thyroid hormone results in the signs that you may have seen in your cat:

-Many of these older cats also have other concurrent diseases, e.g. heart, liver or kidney disease.
-These diseases may have an impact on the way that the cat is treated.
+Many of these older cats also have other concurrent diseases, e.g., heart, liver, or kidney disease.
+These diseases may have an impact on the way your cat is treated.

-The onset of symptoms is usually insidious and may mimic other diseases that are seen in older cats which both owners and veterinarians alike may not recognise as thyroid disease until it is in quite an advanced stage.
-The original symptoms usually include a weight loss in spite of a good appetite.
-As the disease progresses the cats tend to become more and more demanding of food.
-They may have temperament changes and become more nervy and jumpy.
+The onset of symptoms is usually insidious and may mimic other diseases that are seen in older cats.
+Both owners and veterinarians alike may not recognise these symptoms as thyroid disease until it is in quite an advanced stage.
+The original symptoms usually include weight loss despite a good appetite.
+As the disease progresses the cats tend to become increasingly demanding of food.
+They may have temperament changes and become nervier and jumpier.
 Sometimes they become very vocal and demanding of attention.
-Often their thirst will increase, they are prone to gastrointestinal upsets as they cannot digest their food properly and their coats become rough.
+Often their thirst will increase, and they become prone to gastrointestinal upsets as they cannot digest their food properly and their coats become rough.

 In cats where the disease is present in one thyroid gland it is found eventually to affect the second gland in 70% of cases.